Financial-Times/dotcom-page-kit/architecture.md

 ## Releasing changes

 All Page Kit packages have their version numbers pinned together and use a single release process.
-Releases are currently planned according to [the roadmap](roadmap.md) and changes should be recorded in [the changelog](changelog.md).
+Releases are currently planned according to [the roadmap](roadmap.md).
 When planning a new release please consult the [release guidelines](release-guidelines.md).

 ## Application integration diagrams